Julia Whitehead, director of Ask Joe Public, explains how market research can help your business grow

 Market research should be part of your business strategy.
 It can be undertaken at numerous stages from pre-launch onwards.
-It is worth bearing in mind that consumers' motivation and behaviour change over time so you should really consider reviewing your research on a regular basis.
+It's worth bearing in mind that consumers' motivation and behaviour change over time, so you should really consider reviewing your research on a regular basis.

 How will it help me in my business?

 That depends on what business you are in and what you need to find out.
-If you are launching a new product it can help identify whether it is appealing, who your target audience is, how big the market is, who the competition is and how you are positioned in the marketplace.
+If you're developing a new product it can help identify whether it's appealing, who your target audience is, how big the market is, who the competition is and how you're positioned in the marketplace.
 Market research can enable you to test everything from ideas and perceptions to packaging.

 Does market research need to be expensive?

-If you have never undertaken market research before, it may sound expensive.
-However, when you put it in perspective and relate it to the costs of launching a product or service then the costs are relatively low.
-Market research can help you to understand whether you have a viable idea in the first place, and can help you improve your sales in the long term.
+If you've never undertaken market research before, it may sound expensive.
+However, when you put it in perspective and relate it to the costs of launching a product or service, the costs are relatively low.
+Market research can help you understand whether you have a viable idea in the first place, and can help you improve your sales in the long term.